Understanding trained CNNs by indexing neuron selectivity: Neuron Selectivity Indexes

-Class selectivity is a property of a neuron that can help to establish its discriminative power for one specific class or can allow to cluster neurons accordingly with the ontological properties of their class labels.
+Class selectivity is a property of a neuron that can help to establish its discriminative power for one specific class or can allow to cluster neurons according to the ontological properties of their class labels.

-We propose a method to compute a class selectivity index for individual neurons by compiling the class labels of the images that maximally activates this neuron in a single descriptor.
+We propose a method to compute a class selectivity index for individual neurons by compiling the class labels of the images that maximally activate this neuron, in a single descriptor.
 We define class selectivity from the set of class labels of the $N$ images used to build the NF.
 To quantify this index we build the class label distribution of the full set of images.
 As in the color selectivity index, we weight the significance of a class label by the relative activation of its image.
 Thus, the relative frequency of each class $c$ for a certain neuron is defined as:

 where $N_c$ refers to the number of images, among the $N$ cropped images activating this neuron, that belong to class $c$.